 Side Effects.
 Common side effects of MAO-B inhibitors include flu symptoms, dizziness, and insomnia.
 More serious side effects may include agitation, confusion, and hallucination.

-Talk with your doctor about any other medications (both prescription and over-the-counter) and supplements you are taking.
-MAO-B inhibitors can interact with a number of medications including narcotics, pain relievers, cough suppressants, and antidepressants (including the herbal remedy St. John’s wort).
+Talk with your health care provider about any other medications (both prescription and over-the-counter) and supplements you are taking.
+MAO-B inhibitors can interact with a number of medications, including narcotics, pain relievers, cough suppressants, and antidepressants (including the herbal remedy St. John's wort).
 Foods high in the amino acid tyramine may cause a dangerous increase in blood pressure, particularly if you are taking a high dose of this medicine.
 Foods to be avoided include processed lunch meats, soy sauce, aged cheeses, and beer.